How Much Does a Mini-Split Cost?

 • Installing a dedicated electrical circuit, $250.

-Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
-We recommend consulting with your tax professional for more info.
+Getting an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
+We recommend talking with your tax professional for more information.

-Energy companies in Safford also typically give rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you navigate this process to make sure you get the best value from your new mini-split unit.
+Energy companies in Safford also usually give rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you go through this process to confirm you have the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although getting a mini-split is typically pricier than more common heating and cooling systems, it’s a highly efficient method to heat and cool troublesome rooms in your residence.
-These involve:
+Although buying a mini-split is usually more expensive than traditional heating and cooling systems, it’s an extremely efficient approach to heat and cool troublesome areas in your home.
+These can be:

 • Additions.